-3 Arrested in Italy Cable Car Crash; Clamp Deactivated Brake
+3 arrested in Italy cable car crash; clamp deactivated brake

 Published

-Carabinieri Lt Col Alberto Cicognani said at least one of the three people questioned overnight admitted to what happenedFull Article
+ROME (AP) — Police arrested three people Wednesday in the cable car disaster that killed 14 people in northern Italy, saying an investigation showed a clamp, intentionally placed on the brake as a patchwork repair, prevented the brake from engaging after the lead cable snapped.

-Carabinieri Lt Col Alberto Cicognani said at least one of the three people questioned overnight admitted to what happenedFull Article
+Carabinieri Lt.
+Col. Alberto Cicognani said at least one of the three people questioned overnight admitted to what happened.
+He said the fork-shaped clamp had been placed on the emergency brake to deactivate it because the brake was engaging spontaneously and preventing the funicular from working.

-Watch VideoItalian authorities have arrested three people in the cable car crash that killed 14 people on Sunday.
+The clamp was put on several weeks ago as a temporary fix to prevent further service interruptions in the cable car line bringing sightseers to the top of the Mottarone peak overlooking Lake Maggiore.
+It was still in place on Sunday morning, Cicognani told Sky TG24

+After the lead cable snapped Sunday, the cabin reeled back down the line until it pulled off entirely, crashed to the ground and rolled over down the mountainside until it came to rest against some trees.
+Fourteen people were killed; the lone survivor, a 5-year-old boy, remains hospitalized.